The model theory of the curve graph: Introduction

-Finally, we emphasize the intellectual debt that this manuscript owes to the paper~\cite{BPZ17}.
-Indeed, the ideas of building an auxiliary $\mL$--structure (Section~\ref{sec:framework}), applications of geometry to characterizing types (Section~\ref{sec:dt}), the notion of simple connectedness (Section~\ref{sec:sc}), and the use of weak convexity in order to ultimately establish $\omega$--stability and versions of quantifier elimination (Sections~\ref{sec:core}, ~\ref{sec:rel-qe}, and ~\ref{sec:full-qe}), are adapted from the arguments in~\cite{BPZ17}.
-Suitable modifications to the context of mapping class groups are required, and the interpretability of other complexes (Section~\ref{s:interpretations}) is made possible through the framework in which we operate.
-Among the ingredients specific to the mapping class group situation is the use of the asymptotic geometry of the mapping class group and the Behrstock inequality.
+Finally, we note that some of the ideas and several arguments in this manuscript that were inspired by the paper~\cite{BPZ17}.
+Some of the ingredients involved in building an auxiliary $\mL$--structure (Section~\ref{sec:framework}), applications of geometry to characterizing types (Section~\ref{sec:dt}), the notion of simple connectedness (Section~\ref{sec:sc}), and the use of weak convexity in order to ultimately establish $\omega$--stability and versions of quantifier elimination (Sections~\ref{sec:core}, ~\ref{sec:rel-qe}, and ~\ref{sec:full-qe}), are adapted from the arguments in~\cite{BPZ17}.
+This said, a large amount of new ideas were required to execute arguments for the curve graph, and significant technical complications arose.
+For instance, group elements occur naturally within the context of the auxiliary $\mL$--structure (i.e.~the augmented Cayley graph), and this causes many of the resulting arguments to be more complicated.
+Numerous other modifications to the context of mapping class groups are required, and the interpretability results for other complexes (Section~\ref{sec:interpretations}) is made possible through the framework in which we operate.
+Among the ingredients specific to the mapping class group situation is the use of the asymptotic geometry of the mapping class group and the Behrstock inequality \cite{Be}.
+The development and establishment of interpretation rigidity for curve graphs of surfaces is original to this monograph, and requires a novel synthesis of model theoretic ideas and ideas from geometric group theory.
+We also draw inspiration from various rigidity results for mapping class groups and curve graphs; see~\cite{ara-souto-rigid}.